y82/nginx-wiki/source/nginScript.rst

 nginScript is available as an early-access project.
 It’s an external module of alpha quality, and the features and configuration syntax are likely to change as we develop the implementation and incorporate your feedback.
 Please use at your own risk, but we’d love to get your feedback and ideas.

-Section 2: Installing the nginScript module
+Section 2: Installing the nginScript modules
 -------------------------------------------------

 Installation instructions: